NVIDIA/NeMo/README.md

 ## 7. Changelog
 <a id="markdown-changelog" name="changelog"></a>

+**NeMo Megatron 22.03**
+* T5 with tensor parallelism support (optimized for <20B parameters, training only)
+* 220M and 3B T5 training configurations
+* GLUE fine-tuning and evaluation support for T5

 **NeMo Megatron 22.02**
 * GPT-3 with pipeline parallelism support (training only)
+* 40B and 175B GPT-3 training configurations

 **NeMo Megatron 22.01**
 * GPT-3 with tensor parallelism support on Base Command Platform